-- If you don't want to deal with the paper towels and wiping, you can use a LOT of hot water and soap and wash it down the drain.
-The slight risk there is that the oils and lye are not quite soap just yet, so it's possible that some of it could stick in your drain.
+Then, you can wipe the pot out with paper towels and throw them away.
+This will get the pot clean enough to wash out with water and put in the dishwasher.
+If you do not want to deal with paper towels and wiping, you can use a lot of hot water and soap and wash it down the drain.
+The slight risk there is that the oils and lye are not soap yet, so it is possible that some of it could stick in your drain.